The James Luti Story

 The family made efforts with each passing year to start fresh.
 In ninth grade, the teachers weren’t made aware that there was an issue until later in the year.
 The year before that, no one even knew what was wrong.
 This year, James will get proper accommodation, he will be able to bounce back, things will change.
 He was running around and smiling during the summers.
 His friends were around, he was getting out of the house plenty, playing sports, and enjoying life.
 In a years-long stretch of academic struggle, the summers were an oasis of happiness.

 The school year to his tenth grade year began, he had just turned 16, and he attended the first three days of school.
 Hope.
 On the fourth, James couldn’t get out of bed.
 Whether it was the reality of having to do that routine every weekday, whether his processing issue had caught up with him after 3 days of information, whether his social anxiety was wreaking havoc, or whether he just got a bad night’s sleep.
 James had grown to despise the attention of underperformance: frustrated parents, disappointed teachers, curious friends.
 It was hard to see him go through it.
-It made him so unbelievably anxious to think about how far behind he was getting, and so he avoided such thoughts as the work continued to mount and mount.
+It made him so unbelievably anxious to think about how far behind he was getting, and so he avoided such thoughts as the late schoolwork continued to mount and mount.

 The family decided that homeschooling was the only viable alternative.
 Getting registered with the school system was imperative, however, for one of the few things that continued to bring James to life each day was ice hockey.
 He was talented, having made Stoneham Varsity ice hockey as a freshman the year prior, and you could see the passion that he played with.
 Hockey vitalized his soul, and in order for him to keep playing, the school needed to approve of the academic progress he was making at home.
 His academic struggles had obviously continued upon changing settings; it was not the location that made organized learning difficult for him.

 A classic lose-lose situation.
 All the family wanted was for him to be happy.
 How could they help him obtain the most important source of his happiness if it required his perseverance through the biggest source of his grief?
 James tried to meet the expectations that were still being imposed despite his medical history and longstanding academic struggle.
 After months of struggle ended in an impulsive moment, logic betrayed James.
 He lost perspective and failed to realize that he didn’t have to be perfect by 16 years old.
 He lost hope that things would ever get better for him.
-His warped thinking irrationally prioritized the pain of the moment over the love that he gave and received and was capable of feeling.
-James failed to see just how much value he brought to the world, and so in that moment, he decided to leave it.
+His warped thinking irrationally overweighted the pain of the moment over the love that he gave and received and was capable of feeling.
+James was unable to see just how much value he brought to the world, and so in that moment, he decided to leave it.

-Hours later, the news had spread and the Luti house was packed with grieving individuals.
+Hours later, the news had spread and the Luti house was packed with a grieving town.
 People’s eyes had been opened to just how bad things had gotten right under their noses.
 Never again would they take their children’s health, their family’s safety, for granted.
-In the coming days, despite the reach, depth, and sharpness of collective grief, the people of Stoneham were forced to become more open, more loving, more communicative, and more devoted to ensuring a community of trust and support was cultivated.
+In the coming days, under the reach, depth, and sharpness of collective grief, the people of Stoneham were forced to become more open, more loving, more communicative, and more devoted to ensuring a community of trust and support was cultivated.
 Having glimpsed the silver lining of the tragedy at hand and the power of the chord that James struck, a new mission emerged: The JL11Fund™.